AboTyim/NetwarSystem/README.md

 * If it should run but doesn't, post an [issue](https://github.com/NetwarSystem/TwitterRecorder/issues), bonus points awarded for logs, stack traces, etc.

-* If you think it should run, but you aren't precisely sure, the [NetwarSystem](http://netwarsystem.slack.com) Slack server is the best route.
+* If you think it should run, but you aren't precisely sure, the [NetwarSystem](http://netwarsystem.slack.com) Slack server is the best route

-# Analytical Tradecraft

-Once you've got some content